Paolo Joseph Baioni

 2022–Present

 Delivering MSc-level laboratories in scientific computing (C++, MPI, GPU programming) and supervising students on HPC and GPU-related topics.
-Co-supervision of a PhD Student.
+Co-supervision of a PhD student.

 PhD Researcher